-If you’re not visiting a vintage shop or flea market anytime soon, you can scour Etsy and eBay for all types of suitcases—tattered or perfect condition, valises or steamer trunks, striped or solid.
+If you’re not visiting a vintage shop or flea market anytime soon, you can scour the internet for all types of suitcases—tattered or perfect condition, valises or steamer trunks, striped or solid.
 They can run from $10 to upwards of $4,000 for the Louis Vuitton variety.

-These bloggers, photographers and interior designers have given vintage suitcases a place to rest after years on the road.
-Here are 10 ways you can feature vintage suitcases in your own home.Continue to 2 of 11 below.
+These bloggers, photographers, and interior designers have given vintage suitcases a place to rest after years on the road.

 Incorporate a Suitcase into a Vignette